The article below is taken from SaaS Mag Issue 3. To order your free copy, click here.

 Is there a particular threshold of churn that might indicate you’re not really actually solving a problem (or solving it well) and that’s why people are abandoning?

-Yeah, for most companies, if you’re in the double-digit churn, that is a low hanging fruit for you to solve.
+Yeah, for most companies, if you’re in the double-digit churn, that is a low-hanging fruit for you to solve.
 There’s likely a common problem for you to solve across all customers.
 The higher you get in the double digits, the bigger product problem you likely have.
 At ten percent, you’ve probably got something that you can just adjust.
 You start getting into like the twenty percent range and you’ve got serious issues that you need to address, like right away.

 Do you have a particular workflow method that you’ve found to work best?

 Most recently we’ve been testing out six-week product cycles.
-We spend a couple weeks beforehand talking through what features we think need to be built, what improvements can be made, and coming up with a couple of big items and then a handful of small items that we think we can accomplish in a six-week time frame.
+We spend a couple of weeks beforehand talking through what features we think need to be built, what improvements can be made, and coming up with a couple of big items and then a handful of small items that we think we can accomplish in a six-week time frame.
 We scope all that out and then jump in.

 I do think churn is the most prevalent issue.
 Most people know that they need to get churn down, but they choose to ignore it or push it off.
 They say, “Yeah, we know, we’ll work on it.
 Yes, our churn is bad now, but we’ve got these big product improvements coming out and that’s going to fix it.
 Then, it doesn’t.
 So it always gets pushed and pushed and pushed until churn does outpace your growth and then it’s oh gosh, and then it takes months to fix that.
 You end up losing money because you didn’t fix your churn in time.
 So that’s one I do think that’s a really prevalent issue.

 As far as what I think SaaS companies will focus on in the next year, I feel like a lot more companies are realizing that features don’t solve problems in and of themselves.
-You need this sort of wholistic picture or view.
-It’s the features plus the customer support plus the onboarding plus...I mean, it’s just all the things mixed together.
+You need this sort of holistic picture or view.
+It’s the features plus the customer support plus the onboarding plus…I mean, it’s just all the things mixed together.

 On top of that, you have to market that appropriately.
 Especially new companies, I think, have a really hard time doing marketing correctly or it’s just sort of this after the fact.
 Oh, we’ll get somebody to throw an article together.
 We’ll post this cheesy little blog post every couple of weeks or something and then we’ll call that content marketing and that’s it.

 I think companies are realizing that marketing has to play a really heavy role in growth.
-It’s the marketing plus an end product that has this wholistic solution for the businesses instead of just little features here and there that hopefully reduce churn.
-To me this is big picture thing that companies are realizing it’s the sum of all the parts that matters instead of these one specific bits.
+It’s the marketing plus an end product that has this holistic solution for the businesses instead of just little features here and there that hopefully reduce churn.
+To me, this is big picture thing that companies are realizing it’s the sum of all the parts that matters instead of these one specific bits.

 It takes work to produce solid stuff that people want to read and I think people too quickly try to just turn it into some checkbox on a to-do list and call it a day, but it has to be a pretty core thing if you’re gonna make it work.
 I spend probably 25% to 30% of my time just on content.
 Because it’s just this primary growth method for us or growth channel for us.
 It pays off, both in the short term and very much in the long terms, so because we don’t have to have this exponential growth right away, because we are playing the long game, then I need to produce content or do a marketing method that also can play the long game with us.